meizabel/documentation/concepts.md

 **Aggregate Repository** manages Aggregates, sends events to Event Bus and latest Aggregate States to the Aggregate Stand.

-**Command Bus** is responsible to routing the command to it’s handler.
+**Command Bus** is responsible to routing the command to its handler.
+Unlike Command Handler it does not change business model or produce events.

-**Command Handler** receives and validates commands, executes the required actions, and dispatches events describing any state changes to the system.
+**Command Handler** receives and validates commands, executes the required actions, Command Handler changes the state of the business model and produces corresponding events and writes it to the Event Store.
+It also writes status to Command Store.

 **Command Store**